Join us for an upcoming Webinar Information Session or chat

 Academic and Professional Requirements

-- Baccalaureate degree in nursing from a nationally accredited program with at least a 3.2 GPA (where A = 4.0)
+- Minimum of baccalaureate degree in nursing from a nationally accredited program with at least a 3.2 GPA (where A = 4.0)

 - Proof of current registered nurse licensure in the State of New Jersey.